skubalj/build_html/README.md

 This crate allows HTML strings to be generated from within Rust code using the Builder pattern.
 In general, this library will attempt to create a 'minimal' version of the HTML; tags are concatinated without additional spaces being added.
-For this reason, this library may not be optimial for use in applications intending to display the raw HTML.
+For this reason, this library may not be optimal for use in applications intending to display the raw HTML.

 The main application for this crate, and its impetus, is providing simple server-side rendering for a web application.
 However, it could also be used to generate HTML reports from within other